adil192/golden_screenshot/README.md

 ### Custom screenshot directory

 By default, the screenshots are saved in `../metadata/\$localeCode/images/`.
-The `../` is because this path is relative to the `test` directory.
+The `../` is because this path is relative to your current test file.

 You can change this by setting `ScreenshotDevice.screenshotsFolder` to something else.
 This path should end with a slash too.